acmerobotics/road-runner/README.md

 ### Plugin

-Road Runner also includes a simple Android Studio plugin based upon the GUI.
+Road Runner also includes a simple IDEA/Android Studio plugin based upon the GUI.
 Here are some instructions for building and loading the plugin:

 1. Download the latest plugin zip from Releases or build it with `./gradlew buildPlugin`.